OfficeDev/office-js-docs-pr/docs/develop/yeoman-generator-overview.md

 - In development mode, they are hosted on localhost by webpack's Node.js-based webpack-dev-server, a development-oriented version of the [express](http://expressjs.com/) server that supports hot-reloading and recompile-on-change.
 - By default, all dependencies are installed by the tool, but you can postpone the installation with a command line argument.
 - They include a complete add-in manifest.
-- They have a "Hello World"-level add-in that can be run as soon as the tool has finished.
+- They have a "Hello World"-level add-in that is ready run as soon as the tool has finished.
 - They include a polyfill and a transpiler that is configured to transpile TypeScript, and recent versions of JavaScript, to ES5 JavaScript.
 These features ensure that the add-in is supported in all browser runtimes that Office Add-ins might run in, including Internet Explorer.

 > [!TIP]